-Problem Symptoms Solution lch small white spots on the fin and body.
-If left untreated spots will spread.
-Fish may scratch against rocks, and they will become susceptible to secondary infections Use Ich medication such as "API Super Ick Cure", or "Ich Guard by Tetra.
-It is helpful to raise the temperature to 80 degrees during the treatment period.
-Bacterial Infection Most fish have a good natural resistance to bacterial infections, and a healthy fish will often be able to resist an infection on its own.
+Problem Symptoms lch small white spots on the fin and body.
+If left untreated, spots will spread.
+Fish may scratch against rocks, and they will become susceptible to secondary infections Solution: Use Ich medication such as Ich-X, "API Super Ick Cure" It is helpful to raise the temperature to 82 degrees during the treatment period.
+Bacterial Infection or Fungal Infection Most fish have a good natural resistance to bacterial infections, and a healthy fish will often be able to resist an infection on its own.
 For this reason not all bacterial infections are contagious.
 Often only the weaker, older, and most susceptible fish will succumb.
 The best way to prevent bacterial infections is to feed quality foods and maintain clean tank water to promote healthy immune systems among your fish.
-Symptoms: any of the following: open sores, sunken belly, budging eye (popeye) fin rot, mouth fungus, red streaks, white film Melafix", or "General Cure", or "Furan-2" Cloudy Eye Can be caused by several factors.
-Often it is due to a reaction to something in water such as low pH, medication overdose, or poor water quality.
-Overcrowding, bacterial infections, internal infections, nutritional deficiencies, and old age can also be factors.
-Check pH and ammonia level, do a partial water change, add "Melafix".
+Symptoms: any of the following: open sores, sunken belly, bulging eye (popeye) fin rot, mouth fungus, red streaks, white film Overfeeding This is a common problem experienced by beginners.
+Symptoms: Cloudy water, white mold-like growths on rocks, plants.
+"Gooey" debris in gravel.
+Make sure the fish eats all the food within 10 minutes.
+Remove any extra food with a net.
+Do a partial water change by siphoning from the bottom.